On Thurs 14 and Fri 15 Sept 2017 TAB 2017 hosts a 2-day international symposium entitled Polycephalum City taking place in the Balti Jaam pavilion.

 Areti Markopoulou is a Greek architect, educator and urban technologist working on the intersection between architecture and digital technologies.
 She is the Academic Director at IAAC in Barcelona, co-editor of the Urban Next global network and co-founder of StudioP52 arts & tech gallery.
 Her research explores novel architectural models that combine ICTs, Material Intelligence and Fabrication, for creating adaptive built and public spaces that responds to behavioural and environmental changes over time.

-His projects have been published and exhibited throughout the world, in particular in Orleans (9th Archilab – FRAC Collection, 2014), in Paris (EDF Foundation, 2013), in Venice Biennale (STEMv3.0 the lagoon experiment, 2008; The Ecological Fotrprint Grotto, 2010; Solana Open Aviary, 2016), in Seville Biennale (STEMcloud, 2008), Istanbul (Fibrous Room, 2008) and Milan Fuorisalone (Urban Algae Farm, 2014 -Aqua Garden, 2007) and Milan EXPO 2015.
+Marco Poletto, co-founder and director of ecoLogicStudio, is an architect, author and educator.
+Marco has been Unit Master at the Architectural Association in London, Senior Tutor at the IAAC in Barcelona, Visiting critic at Cornell University, Research Cluster leader at the Bartlett School of Architecture in London, Adapt-r research fellow at the Aarhus School of Architecture and Distinguished Visiting Critic at Carnegie Mellon University in Pittsburgh.
+His projects have been published and exhibited internationally: Orleans (9th Archilab – FRAC Collection, 2014), Paris (EDF Foundation, 2013), Venice Biennale (STEMv3.0 the lagoon experiment, 2008; The Ecological Fotrprint Grotto, 2010; Solana Open Aviary, 2016), Seville Biennale (STEMcloud, 2008), Istanbul (Fibrous Room, 2008) and Milan Fuorisalone (Urban Algae Farm, 2014 -Aqua Garden, 2007) and Milan EXPO 2015.

-He was chosen by Wired magazine for “The Smart List” and selected by Rolling Stone for “The 100 People Who Are Changing America”.
-Mitchell won many honors including; AIA New York Urban Design Merit Award, 1st Place International Architecture Award, Victor Papanek Social Design Award, Zumtobel Group Award for Sustainability, History Channel Infiniti Award for City of the Future, and Time magazine’s Best Invention with MIT Smart Cities Car.
+Mitchell Joachim, PhD, is the Co-Founder of Terreform ONE and an Associate Professor of Practice at NYU.
+Formerly, he was an architect at the offices of Frank Gehry and I.M.
+Pei.
+He has been awarded a Fulbright Scholarship and fellowships with TED, Moshe Safdie, and Martin Society for Sustainability.
+Mitchell has won many honors including; AIA New York Urban Design Merit Award, 1st Place International Architecture Award, Victor Papanek Social Design Award, Zumtobel Group Award for Sustainability, History Channel Infiniti Award for City of the Future, and Time magazine’s Best Invention with MIT Smart Cities Car.